robfairh/arfc.github.io/manual/guides/katy/commreq.md

 # Conditions

 - Your research should be something I can substantively comment on.
-- Please schedule all meetings well in advance (at least two months).
+- Please schedule all committee meetings well in advance (at least two months).
 - You must have a reproducibility plan for your research that describes how a scientist could reproduce your work.
 This may involve pointing to data, scripting analysis, version controlling all scripts you use in your work, and